aderumier/emulationstation_gamemanager/README.md

 ![Scraper Configuration](docs/images/scraper-configuration.png)

 **Configure**:
-- Media field mappings
-- LaunchBox settings
+- LaunchBox settings and image type mappings
-- IGDB settings
+- IGDB settings and image type mappings
-- ScreenScraper credentials
+- ScreenScraper credentials and image type mappings
+- Steam image type mappings
+- SteamGridDB credentials and image type mappings
+- MobyGames field mappings
+- DAT Scrapper field mappings
 - Rate limiting
 - Region priorities

+**Note**: Media Fields configuration has been moved to **Application Configuration → Media Fields** tab.

 #### Media Fields Configuration

 ![Media Fields Configuration](docs/images/media-fields-configuration.png)

-The Media Fields tab is the first tab in the Scraper Configuration modal.
+The Media Fields tab is located in the Application Configuration modal.
 It allows you to define and configure all media fields used in your game collection.

 **What are Media Fields?**